 Other Space-Saving Microwave Options

 Maybe you have a range hood but are still looking for a microwave for quick cooking.
-You don’t have to necessarily remove your range hood for that.
+You don’t necessarily have to remove your range hood for that.

 You can easily put your microwave on the countertop.
 But if you’re short on space, there are several ways in which you can install your microwave efficiently without taking up any counter space: